Blepharoplasty in Cyprus

 Every year, thousands of people undergo eyelift surgery to look better and boost their confidence.
 Droopy eyes, eyelid puffiness and under-eye ‘bags’ not only make you feel older but can also impair vision.

 Eyelid reshaping is a safe and small surgery performed on an outpatient basis.
-It aims to restore a more youthful shape to the eyelids by removing the excess skin, muscle and fat in the upper lids or lower eyelid – or both.
+It aims to restore a more youthful and soft shape to the eyelids by removing the excess skin, muscle and fat in the upper lids or lower eyelid – or both.

 Common alternative terms are cosmetic eyelid surgery, eye lift, eyelid rejuvenation and blepharoplasty.